TheMaverickProgrammer/boomsheets_dart/README.md

 # Boomsheets for Dart
 `Boomsheets` is a human-readable animation file format for all game developers.

-## Boomsheets + Flame engine!
+> [!TIP]
-If you want to use your animation doc with the Flame engine, it is recommended to use the package [Boomflame][BOOMFLAME] which uses this library and implements all the logic necessary to begin bringing your animations to life!
+> If you want to use your animation doc with the flutter [Flame][FLAME] engine,
+> it is recommended to use the package [Boomflame][BOOMFLAME] which
+> uses this library and implements all the logic necessary to begin
+> bringing your animations to life!

 ## What Boomsheets Solves
 Most programmers use multiple images to represent individual frames.